 Q1.
 Who is eligible to join Mwalimu National Sacco Ltd as a member?

-Anyone from the following categories can join the Society: TSC Secretariat TSC Secondary School teachers TSC Lecturers TSC Primary School teachers (Diploma or Degree graduates) Members Spouses in formal employment.
-Ministry of Education Staff Mwalimu National Sacco Staff.
+Anyone from the following categories can join the Society: TSC secretariat, TSC secondary school teachers, TSC lecturers, TSC primary school teachers (Diploma or Degree graduates), members’ spouses and children in formal employment, Ministry of Education staff, Mwalimu National Sacco and its subsidiaries’ employees.

 Q2.
 What do I need to join Mwalimu National SACCO Society Ltd?

 Q3.
-After acquiring all the necessary documents, what are the steps I need to take to join Mwalimu National SACCO Society?
+After acquiring all the above documents, what are the steps I need to take to join Mwalimu National SACCO Society?